Views of Kanye West: Politics

 In 2005, West appeared as a guest host during A Concert for Hurricane Relief, a benefit concert for the victims of Hurricane Katrina, alongside actor Mike Myers.
-West deviated from his script, criticizing the media's apparent disparity of the treatment of black victims as opposed to white victims of the hurricane.
+West deviated from his script, criticizing the media's apparent disparity of the treatment of black victims as opposed to white victims of the devastating hurricane.
 He finished his speech by stating the now-infamous quote "George Bush doesn't care about black people", criticizing the United States' federal response to Katrina.
+He apologized for the comment in 2010, saying he "didn't have the grounds to call [Bush] a racist" and later stated in regard to the remark that he "was programmed to think from a victimized mentality".

 Future president Barack Obama consulted with West during his 2008 presidential campaign, and West would perform at a Democratic National Committee party that August to support Obama's run for president, revealing on stage that he wished; "[his] momma could have seen this day".
 West would later post a portrait of Obama on his blog after his election win, with a message reading "HI MOM, OBAMA WON!".
-West performed alongside artists Fall Out Boy and Kid Rock at Obama's Youth Inaugural Ball in 2009, praising the newly-inaugurated President Obama during his set.
+West performed alongside artists Fall Out Boy and Kid Rock at Obama's Youth Inaugural Ball in 2009, praising the newly inaugurated President Obama during his set.

 In September 2012, West donated $1,000 to Barack Obama's re-election campaign, and in August 2015 he donated $2,700 to Hillary Clinton's 2016 campaign.
 He also donated $15,000 to the Democratic National Committee in October 2014.

 In September 2015, West announced that he intended to run for President of the United States in 2020.
-He later implied on Twitter that he intends to run for president in 2024 due to Donald Trump's win in the 2016 elections.
+He later implied on Twitter that he intended to run for president in 2024 due to Donald Trump's win in the 2016 elections.
 West later confirmed this in an interview in September 2018, saying that his main political concern is health care in the United States.
 On December 13, 2016, West met with President-elect Trump.
 According to West, "I wanted to meet with Trump today to discuss multicultural issues.
 These issues included bullying, supporting teachers, modernizing curriculums, and violence in Chicago.
 I feel it is important to have a direct line of communication with our future President if we truly want change."